Katas77/tikhoretsk-lawyers-bureau/README.md

 - You will need BotFather to register a new bot in Telegram: <a href="">https://t.me/BotFather</a>
 - We execute the command /newbot and enter the name of the future bot, after which BotFather will generate a unique token, which will then be required to organize the interaction of the application with the created Telegram bot.
 - Enter the received data to application.yml
-- Build the application using Maven:
+- Build the application using Gradle:
 - Mvn clean install
 - Run the application:
 - For general use: